FinnAlberts/AI-on-Track/README.md

-# LLM Inference Project
+# AI on Track - Generating Athletics Articles with Large Language Models

-This repository contains code for using Large Language Models (LLMs) both locally and via the Hugging Face API.
-Follow the instructions below to set up the environment and configure access to Hugging Face's Inference API.
+This repository contains the code for generating athletics articles using large language models.
+The project uses the Hugging Face API to interact with pre-trained models and generate text based on a diverse set of prompts, leveraging different prompt engineering techniques to control the output.
 ## Requirements

 - Python 3.9.13